2023 Solar Incentives Guide for O'Fallon, MO - Tax Credits & Rebates

 EcoWatch's O'Fallon, MO Solar Incentives FAQs

-How much can I save annually on my electric bill if I install solar panels on my O'Fallon home?
+How much can I save on my electric bill annually if I add solar panels to my O'Fallon home?

-When you add solar panels to your house in O'Fallon, you can anticipate savings of approximately $809.62 per year, or approximately $15,382.74 over the next 20 years.
+When you add solar panels to your home in O'Fallon, you can anticipate savings of about $809.62 per year, or approximately $15,382.74 over the next 20 years.

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Make sure you discuss your ideas with your local O'Fallon solar installer.
-They can help you plan your project and give you an understanding of various incentives that you might or might not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you talk through your plan with your local O'Fallon solar installer.
+They can help you with the plan for your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.